Archived Home Page for January 16, 2013

 Our webcam is still not working.
 We worked at getting the antenna installed last week-end but the WIFI signal was just not strong enough.
 It's quite the task because we would like to broadcast from the middle of Baitshop Bay which is almost a kilometer from the source.
 Looks like it will not work, so now Yves from the baitshop is working with an IP cam and a directional antenna.
 We'll set it up sometime soon and see if it works.
 If not, we will broadcast using a WIFI hotspot from a cell phone.
 Stay tuned kids!
 We will get the webcam working!

 Yes kids, our website was hacked.
 Google red flagged our website and contacted us on Wednesday afternoon.
 With that, damage control went into full swing!
-In the end, we deleted everything in the directory, uploaded a saved version of the website and then changed the FTP password.
+In the end, we deleted the entire directory, uploaded our back-up and changed all the passwords.
 We contacted Google late last night to let them know the problem was resolved and everything was back to normal on Thursday morning!
-That's the short story of what happened, the actual work on restoring the site took almost 6 hours.
+That's the short story of what happened, the actual work on restoring the website took almost 6 hours.
 At one point in the middle of the mad scramble, we were one click away from signing up for piifa.ca using GoDaddy.
 Cost for that would have been about $60 or $70 a year, so we probably would have passed the hat for donations to keep the website going.
 Our free web provider is very reliable but if any sort of problem like this comes up again, we will migrate over to GoDaddy and pay what they ask.

 Just as the season was about to begin, the Oziles tractor went through the ice near the ramp from Trim Road.
 They managed to get it out but it delayed opening day by several days.
 The guys from Oziles worked hard all day to dig it out of the ice.
 Remarkably it didn't sustain any major damage.
 When it was pulled out of the water, it was ok and they drove it back to the baitshop.
 Awesome!!
 Click any pic to enlarge.